dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T199: Market domination leads to higher prices and less choice for consumers.
+### T199: Dominance in an industry can result in higher prices and reduced choices for consumers.

 |Support|
 |---|